What kinds of scholarships does Fulton Schools offer?

 Two very good resources to consider looking at before you begin writing your personal statement.

 Both of these offer valuable information on writing your personal statement.
-Please also feel free to look for more information in the Scholarship Success section of our website and through our resources pages.
+Please also feel free to look for more information in the Scholarship Success section of our website.